camunda/camunda-docs-manual/content/user-guide/process-engine/templating.md

 ## Use XSLT Templates

-The following is an example of a BPMN ScriptTask used to execute a XSLT Template:
+The following is an example of a BPMN ScriptTask used to execute an XSLT Template:

 ```xml
 <bpmn2:scriptTask id="ScriptTask_1" name="convert input"